 Romania's constitution guarantees equal treatment before the law, and legislation includes provisions related to gender equality.
 Laws support affirmative action while penalizing harassment and discrimination and mandating equal opportunities across gender in diverse areas.
-While some political parties have gender quotas, the Parliament as a whole does not.
+While some political parties have gender quotas, the Parliament as a whole does not provides certain resources, such as the National Council Combating Discrimination, to help affected women.
+However, few women make use of them, either due to fear of retaliation or ignorance.
+Similarly, the governmental Department of Equal Opportunities between Women and Men is underfunded and lacks the authority to act as an effective watchdog agency.

 Women and men enjoy equal rights in marriage, divorce, and their authority over their children.
 In addition, the constitution recognizes a female head of household and provides equal inheritance rights to wives and daughters.
-It also guarantees equal land access and property rights and grants equal access to credit and loans.
+It also guarantees equal land access and property rights and grants equal access to credit and loans